clipos/toolkit/doc/source-tree.rst

 ``run/``
 --------

-Runtime working directory for the ``cosmk`` toolkit and Python virtual environment.
+Runtime working directory for the CLIP OS toolkit utilities (i.e. the Python virtual environment location, some tools part of the toolkit working directory, etc.).

 ``src/``
 --------